ualibraries/ace-audit-manager/README.md

 ### [parse-checksum-duplicates.pl](https://github.com/ualibraries/ace-audit-manager/tree/master/scripts/parse-checksum-duplicates.pl)

-Ace-ims can generate a duplicate file report by clicking on a collection, then clicking on the *more...*->*Show Duplicate Files* menuitem.
-However, this times out for huge archives, so a workaround is to download the checksum list report via *more...*->*Download checkm list* and run the **parse-checksum-duplicates.pl** script on the command line against the checksum list via:
+Ace-ims can generate a duplicate file report by clicking on a collection, then clicking on the *more...*->*Show Duplicate Files* menu item.
+However, this times out for huge archives, so a workaround is to download the checksum list report via *more...*->*Download checkm list* and on the command line run the **parse-checksum-duplicates.pl** script against the checksum list via:

 ```